learn-academy-2022-hotel/week-4-assessment-Fred-H-McBurnett/interview-questions.md

 Your answer:  In Ruby, a block is a piece of code with a distinct name assigned to it, and is enclosed in curly braces{}.
 A block is always involed from a function with that same name.
 In other words, if you create a block called practice, it can be invoked by using the function practice to call it.

-Researched answer: Ruby blcoks are anonymous functioons that can be passed into methods.
+Researched answer: Ruby blocks are anonymous functions that can be passed into methods.
 Blocks are either enclosed in DO-END statments or in curly braces{}.
 Do-End blocks are typically those that contain more than a single line of code, while curly braces are more often used for single line code blocks.

 1. How do you extract a value in a Ruby hash?